Canberra Cavalry: 2014 to 2021

 In July 2018 the Cavalry management announced they had signed a strategic partnership agreement with Japanese baseball team Yokohama BayStars.
 The agreement would cover on and off-field aspects of Cavs operations and provide an opportunity pathway for Australian and Japanese players and staff to experience both organisations.
 The agreement took 12 months to be finalised from first concept.

 Canberra also celebrated its history in baseball in 2018, with a throwback night held at Narrabundah in a home series against Auckland Tuatara.
 The event marked 25 years since the ACT arrived on the national baseball scene and saw the Cavalry play in a throwback Canberra Bushrangers white kit with black pinstripes, teal trim and black caps.
 The Bushrangers competed in the old Australian Baseball League between 1993 and 1995.
 A dozen Bushranger alumni attended the event and were presented to the crowd, including current Cavalry manager, Keith Ward, and coach, Michael Wells.

-On 3 July 2019, ahead of the new 2019–20 ABL season, the Cavalry announced a major brand redesign at MIT Ballpark that encompassed new logos, uniforms and merchandise to mark the team's ten-year anniversary.
+On 3 July 2019, ahead of the new 2019–20 ABL season, the Cavalry announced a major brand redesign at Narrabundah that encompassed new logos, uniforms and merchandise to mark the team's ten-year anniversary.

 Canberra's primary logo would remain a horse head but would become a grey horse with orange mane, rather than the original brown horse with black mane.
 The secondary logo would be updated from an interlocking 'CC' typography into interlocking stylised horseshoes positioned sideways to keep the 'CC' effect.

 The new home uniforms would become primarily white with orange accents and feature 'CAVALRY' script on the front with away uniforms predominantly orange with black accents and feature 'CAVS' script on the front.
 A third uniform was also introduced that is predominantly black with orange accents and featured 'The Capital' script on the front.
 Home and away uniforms would feature grey pants and either black or grey socks.
 The new hats included a black, orange, and white colored panel hat with the primary horse logo on the front and an all orange hat with a single sideways horseshoe from the secondary logo.

 In October 2019, the Cavalry and MLB team Houston Astros signed an official affiliate partner agreement that would see Astros pay to send players to Canberra each season of the agreement.
 The length of the agreement was not released publicly.

-Also in 2019, the Cavs submitted a bid In July to become part of the new Australian Baseball League women's league.
+Also in 2019, the Cavs submitted a bid in July to become part of the new Australian Baseball League women's league.
 On 24 October 2019, it was announced the Canberra Cavalry was successful in their bid to join the new women's league and was granted one of four licences, alongside Adelaide Giants, Baseball Victoria and the Brisbane Bandits.